Social credit system: For social organizations

-Examples of city trial policies
+Examples of local scoring systems

-Most initiatives under the social credit system do not involve actual numerical scores; instead, documentation of specific offenses is recorded in one's credit profile, the exception being the trial programs launched by some cities and communities.
-The actual policy varies greatly from city to city, and participation is voluntary.
-Local credit profiles are not shared between cities.
+Most initiatives under the social credit system do not involve actual numerical scores; instead, documentation of specific offenses is recorded in one's credit profile, the exception being the trial programs launched by some cities and rural communities.
+These programs vary greatly from city to city, and participation is voluntary.
+Local credit profiles are hardly shared between cities.

 Since the early 2010s, several cities in China launched pilot programs to test and develop a potential social credit system.
 Some of these programs assigned scores to individuals, but many of the scoring programs faced criticism.
-The main criticism of these pilot programs came from Chinese state media, which denounced these practices as having unfairly restricted legal rights or tracked personal behaviors that were completely unrelated to the concept of “credit.”
+The main criticism of these pilot programs came from Chinese state media, which denounced these practices as having unfairly restricted legal rights or tracked personal behaviors that were completely unrelated to the concept of "credit."
 In 2019, the Chinese government reinforced this criticism by issuing clear guidelines to prevent misuse, explicitly stating that "scores" can not be used to punish citizens.
 As a result, many pilot programs were discontinued, while some pilot cities revised their programs.
 Examples were Wenzhou, which abandoned their initial program and, in 2019, revised it to be an "encouragement-only scheme".
 Another was Rongcheng, which changed their pilot program in 2021, so that it was strictly voluntary and can only issue rewards.
 According to a 2022 article from the Mercator Institute for China Studies (MERICS), the only social credit system programs that continue to have "personal scores" of individuals are strictly for issuing positive incentives only.
 Under some policies, higher scores can earn a participant cheaper public transportation, shorter security lines in subways, or tax reductions.